Turbulent Dynamics in Active Solids

+where $K$ is the macroscopic elastic constant.
+The domain walls get sharper (less width $\ell$) and move faster with increasing turning rate $\xi$.

+Numerical tracking of domain walls indeed show that their velocities on average follow a square root dependence: $V_F\sim \sqrt{\xi}$, as shown in Fig.~\ref{fig:3}(b).

+The time to produce an almost perfect polar order in the system scales linearly with system size $L$, as seen in Fig.~\ref{fig:4}(a).
+Notice that a similar observation was reported in Ref.~\onlinecite{ferrante2013B} for smaller systems.
+This suggests a scaling relation $\tau \sim L/V_F$, \textit{i.e.} the ordering time is controlled by the speed of the domain walls.
+It is noteworthy that a similar observation was recently made on domain walls dynamics in driven ferrimagnetic systems governed by the Landau-Lifshitz-Gilbert equation (where the damping term is mathematically equivalent to the self-alignment term in the AES model), domain walls moved with a constant velocity that was proportional the square root of driving power, and there was linear relation between domain growth (coarseing) and time.~\cite{hardt2025}

+It is possible that one could consider the active solid turbulence as a kind of wave-turbulence, \textit{i.e.}, domain walls of polarity that move and collide.
+This behavior also highlights the difference with Vicsek-Toner-Tu type polarity coupling which would result in a linear diffusive dynamics in the solid: $\partial_t {\bf p}=\lambda \nabla^2 {\bf p}$ and hence a diffusive ordering time for reaching polar order $\tau \sim L^2$.
+This suggests that the AES turbulent dynamics would be a more effective means of collective ordering for cells than polarity-polarity coupling.

-We have shown that the transition to polar order in the AES model can be considered as a turbulent fluctuation, exhibiting power law scaling and non-Gaussian velocity increments.
-Rather than vortices like in hydrodynamic turbulence, the dynamics of the active solid velocity field is dominated by fronts of sudden change of velocity, that propagate through the system at speeds much higher than the maximum propulsion speed of particles.
+{ \bf Conclusion} We have shown that the transition to polar order in the AES model can be considered as a turbulent fluctuation, exhibiting power law scaling and non-Gaussian velocity increments.
+The dynamics of the active solid velocity field is dominated by fronts of sudden change of velocity that propagate through the system at speeds much higher than the maximum propulsion speed of particles.
 Since our system is free (no boundaries) it eventually evolves into perfect order.
 There appears to be no equivalent to an energy cascade in the system.
 In epithelial cell monolayers one would expect some non-linear elasticity, including this in the model can give an alternative mechanism of non-linear transfer of energy between scales, and possibly lead to an elastic energy cascade in the system.
-The predictions and analysis presented here could be pursued in experiments on solid motile polar cell layers, or in synthetic active matter system with a large number of particles.
+The results suggest that the AES model can be considered a minimal model for generating active turbulence in solids.
+The predictions and analysis presented here could be pursued in experiments on solid motile polar cell layers, or in synthetic active matter systems with a large number of particles.